 Even after this, it becomes clear to Yori that Iku doesn’t really love him and that she might be forcing herself into it to make him happy, which pretty much makes her a big ol’ doormat.

 Iku offers her body to Yori after she finds out that he plans to go to a high school that is very far away, likely to keep him from leaving.
 However, when he realizes she’s forcing herself into it for his sake, he stops and says he wants her to love him first.

 Okay, this seems better…..but the way he acts when he’s doing it shifted from rape-y to serial-killer-y.
-He basically says he’s not content with just her body and that he wants her heart to be his as well when they do it.
+He says he’s not content with just her body and that he wants her heart to be his as well when they do it.
 And then he says:

 Yori: “Hurry up and fall in love with me as a man, because there is no man in the world who loves you as much as I do.”

-I might be reading too much into that, but this scene really contrasts to everything we’ve seen of him so far.
+I might be reading too much into that, but this scene really contrasts with everything we’ve seen of him so far.
 He’s been a complete dick with nothing but sex on his mind.
 He needed to use some deluded girl as a stand-in for Iku to get his rocks off, which still doesn’t seem good enough, and now he’s all lovey-dovey all of a sudden.
 It’s jarring and unsettling.